promatia/acts/constitution-act.md

 ## Part 5: Law System
 ### Section 1: Preamble
 Promatia's primary form of legislation is **Acts**.
 Acts can be drafted by any citizen.
-When approved by the Assembly, they become legally binding.
+When approved by the Proassembly, they become legally binding.

 ### Section 2: Hierarchy of Legislation
 #### Paragraph 1: Introduction